7 stress busters

 4. Talk with other carers

 It can be good to talk with people who have been through the same things as you.
 You can join our carer forum to talk with other carers online.
-You can also join a group in your community – Carers Australia can tell you about your local groups.
+You can also join a group in your community, call Carer Gateway on 1800 422 737 to find a local support group.

 We know just saying ‘relax’ won’t make you do it.
 But using relaxation techniques such as meditation or breathing exercises can really help with stress or poor sleep.
 Carer Gateway offers 5 recordings of relaxation techniques.
 You can also use apps such as Smiling Mind or those from Reachout.